StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/SHOW_ALTER.md

 ## Description

-Shows the execution of the following ongoing ALTER TABLE tasks:
+Shows the execution of the ongoing ALTER TABLE operations, including:

 - Modify columns.
-- Optimize table structure (from v3.2), including modifying bucketing method and the number of buckets.
+- Optimize table schema (from v3.2), including modifying the bucketing method and the number of buckets.
-- Create and delete ROLLUP indexes.
+- Create and delete the rollup index.

 ## Syntax

-- Show the execution of tasks related to modifying columns or optimizing table structure.
+- Show the execution of operations of modifying columns or optimizing table schema.

     ```sql
     SHOW ALTER TABLE { COLUMN | OPTIMIZE } [FROM db_name] [WHERE TableName|CreateTime|FinishTime|State] [ORDER BY] [LIMIT]
     ```

-- Show the execution of tasks related to adding or deleting ROLLUP indexes.
+- Show the execution of operations of adding or deleting the rollup index.

     ```sql
     SHOW ALTER TABLE ROLLUP [FROM db_name]